Allion Labs / Cache Her

 The green bar represents the throughput (Mbps) of a single device connected to the wireless network.
 With 32 devices connected at the same time, the overall performance of uplink and downlink becomes relatively poor because a smaller portion of bandwidth is now assigned to each device.
 However, this throughput problem can be discovered and solved earlier through rigorous testing.

 Latency and Packet Error Rate

 When the throughput is less than 10 ms, the data is processed with less delay.
-However, as 32 devices need to process data simultaneously, the latency time is significantly increased.
-This is why multi-device testing is essential.
+However, as 32 devices need to process data simultaneously, the latency time increases significantly.
+This is why multi-device testing is essential for routers and modems.